MCOB1/Coursera-Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

-### Explanation of the analysis files included in this repo

-## Files in this repo
-This repo contains four files:
-  1. README.md - The document you are reading now.
-  2. TidaDataSet.txt - A tidy data set that includes the mean for each variable, for each activity, for each subject.
-  3.
-  4.